In this project, our client was Lions Befrienders Service Association (LBSA).

 – Jia Zhixin

-It is exciting and satisfying to know that my work can indirectly help others fulfill their job and serve the community better.
+It is exciting and satisfying to know that my work can indirectly help others fulfil their job and serve the community better.

 – Anh Huynh